-The International Association for the Defense of Religious Liberty (AIDLR) was founded in Paris in 1946 by Jean Nussbaum, a Swiss-born physician born on 24 November 1888 in La Chaux-de-Fonds, Switzerland.
+Jean Nussbaum was a Swiss-French physician born on 24 November 1888 in La Chaux-de-Fonds, Switzerland.

-At the outbreak of the First World War in 1914, Jean Nussbaum was practising medicine in Chamonix, France.
+At the outbreak of the First World War in 1914, he was practising medicine in Chamonix, France.
 At the time, Serbia was suffering from a severe typhus epidemic and urgently needed international medical help.
 Nussbaum volunteered to help and was sent to a hospital in Niš, Serbia.

 Milanka Zaritch was the niece of Voyislav Marinkovic, a notable Serbian and Yugoslav diplomat who later became Prime Minister of Serbia.
 This family connection would open doors in the future for Dr. Jean Nussbaum, introducing him to diplomatic and international circles.